Public-Address/docs/docs/source/newcampaign.rst

 •	Send test email: Send yourself a preview email to check formatting
 •	Add attachments: You can upload attachments to your email.
 If it’s larger than 3mb, we’ll automatically send this as a link rather than a traditional email attachment so you don’t get caught up in spam
 •	Save as draft: Saves a draft of your campaign
-•	Schedule campaign: You can choose any time in the future to distribute your campaign
-•	Send Now or Edit Pitches: If you’re pitching one journalist, you can hit ‘Send Now’ to immediately send your pitch.
-Otherwise you can select ‘Edit Pitches’ to be able to further customise each individual email pitch

-Fantastic – you’ve now set up your first campaign – before you send, you’ll want to edit your pitches as this can increase the number of replies you get by 300%.
+Fantastic – you’ve now set up your first campaign – you can now select add journalists to add journalists or media lists to your campaign.

 **Final tip**